microbit-foundation/dev-docs/firmware/hex-format.md

 ---
-layout: page
-order:
-title: .HEX file format
+title: .hex file format
-heading: .HEX file format
 description: What is the format of the .hex file created by the micro:bit editors?
-permalink: /software/hex-format/
-ref: hex-format
-lang: en
-assigned-to: markw
-review-with: carlospa
+slug: /firmware/hex-format/
 ---

 ## Hex files

-The .hex file is in [intel-hex format](https://en.wikipedia.org/wiki/Intel_HEX).
-Intel hex consists of records of data, with the address in memory to store the data at the start.
+The .hex file is in [Intel HEX format](https://en.wikipedia.org/wiki/Intel_HEX).
+Intel HEX consists of records of data, with the address in memory to store the data at the start.
 All data is hex-ascii encoded.
 All lines start with a : character.
 All lines end with a checksum byte that can be used to verify the integrity of the data.

 A micro:bit .hex file usually starts writing data to the same fixed location in memory, so depending on the toolchain, we might expect the first line of the file to start like this: